gusbemacbe/suru-plus/features-en.md

 # Features

-Dismiss the conservatism and the traditionalism of original Suru icons, designed by Andrea Bonanni and Sam Hewitt, drive a Millennium Falcon, USS Discovery/Enterprise or The Milano, travel to 30th century, or 3000s or 3-4th millenium and greet the cyberpunkism, futurism and modernism!
+Dismiss the conservatism and the traditionalism of original Suru icons, designed by Andrea Bonanni and Sam Hewitt, drive a Millennium Falcon, USS Discovery/Enterprise or The Milano, travel to 30th century, or 3000s or 3-4th millennium and greet the cyberpunkism, futurism and modernism!

 ## Apps Icons Redesign